 If clinical signs and/or urinalysis are suggestive of infection, a urine culture and antimicrobial susceptibility test should be performed.
 Cystocentesis is the preferred method for sample collection, followed by sterile urethral catheterization or a midstream free catch into a sterile collection cup.
 A quantitative culture is necessary to interpret the result, unless the sample was collected by cystocentesis.
 Ideally, the culture should be set up within 2 hr of collection.
 If the laboratory is off-site, the sample should be refrigerated and processed by the laboratory within 24 hr.
 If the specimen cannot be refrigerated, commercial collection kits that contain preservatives can be used to maintain a stable bacterial population at room temperature for 24 hr.
 Laboratories that can provide both quantitative culturing and a minimum inhibitory concentration–based method for antimicrobial susceptibility testing are preferred.

-Antibiotic regimens for infections involving soft tissues, such as bacterial cystitis with prostatic involvement, should be similar to pyelonephritis (see Pyelonephritis in Small Animals).
+Antibiotic regimens for infections involving soft tissues, such as bacterial cystitis with prostatic involvement, should be similar to pyelonephritis ( see Pyelonephritis in Small Animals Pyelonephritis in Small Animals Kidney infection (pyelonephritis) is usually due to ascending bacteria, although hematogenous spread is possible.
+The organisms and predisposing causes are similar to those of bacterial cystitis... read more ).
 Simple bacterial cystitis is treated for 2 wk with a broad-spectrum antibiotic that achieves a high concentration in the urine.
-Appropriate initial choices include amoxicillin (10–20 mg/kg, PO, bid-tid), cefadroxil (22–30 mg/kg, PO, bid), cefpodoxime (5–10 mg/kg/day, FDA approved for dogs only), ormetoprim-sulfadimethoxine (27 mg/kg, PO, day one, then 13.5 mg/kg/day, PO), or cefovecin (8 mg/kg, SC, day one, which may be repeated once 7 days later).
+Appropriate initial choices include amoxicillin (10–20 mg/kg, PO, every 8–12 hours), cefadroxil (22–30 mg/kg, PO, every 12 hours), cefpodoxime (5–10 mg/kg/day, FDA approved for dogs only), trimethroprim-sulfamethoxazole (15–30 mkg, PO, every 12 hours), or cefovecin (8 mg/kg, SC, day 1, which may be repeated once 7 days later).
 A repeat urine culture 3–7 days after oral therapy or on day 21 if cefovecin is used is recommended.
-If positive, another antibiotic based on the new susceptibility test results is given for a longer treatment period (eg, 3–4 wk).
-Very resistant or recurrent infections should be treated for 4–6 wk.
+If positive, another antibiotic based on the new susceptibility test results is given for a longer treatment period (eg, 3–4 weeks).
+Very resistant or recurrent infections should be treated for 4–6 weeks.
 Every course of treatment should be followed by a urine culture, even if the signs have resolved.
-In animals that have a history of chronic or recurrent infections, a urine culture should be done 3–7 days and 3 mo after successful therapy.
-If both of these cultures are negative, then a urine culture should be repeated at 6 and 12 mo after therapy.
+In animals that have a history of chronic or recurrent infections, a urine culture should be done 3–7 days and 3 months after successful therapy.
+If both of these cultures are negative, then a urine culture should be repeated at 6 and 12 months after therapy.
 Because resistance to antibiotics can develop during therapy, antimicrobial susceptibility testing should be performed on every positive urine culture.